 Anthony Zinonos – @anthonyzinonos

 When creating digital collages, you have so many possibilities that it’s easy to get carried away.
 With a few clicks and a short drag, you can add another element to your art.
 But sometimes, it’s best to show some restraint.

 Anthony Zinonos shows what can be done with just a few elements.
 He follows the ‘less is more‘ approach.
-And he’s created some powerful collages with a subject and a block or two of colour.
-Using his composition examples, you can explore ideas using colour and negative space.
+And he’s created some powerful collages with a subject and a block or two of color.
+Using his composition examples, you can explore ideas using color and negative space.